 Adverse and uncertain economic and market conditions, particularly in the locations in which we operate, may impact customer and consumer demand for our products and our ability to manage normal commercial relationships with our customers, suppliers and creditors.
 Consumers may shift purchases to lower-priced or other perceived value offerings during economic downturns, which may adversely affect our results of operations.
 Consumers may also reduce the number of organic and natural products that they purchase where there are conventional alternatives, given that organic and natural products generally have higher retail prices than do their conventional counterparts.
-In addition, consumers may choose to purchase private label products rather than branded products, which generally have lower retail prices than do their inventories.
+In addition, consumers may choose to purchase private label products rather than branded products, which generally have lower retail prices than do their branded counterparts.
+Distributors and retailers may become more conservative in response to these conditions and seek to reduce their inventories.
 Our results of operations depend upon, among other things, our ability to maintain and increase sales volumes with existing customers, our ability to attract new customers, the financial condition of our customers and our ability to provide products that appeal to consumers at the right price.